cits3007/cits3007.github.io/src/faq.md

 ### Should I buy a copy of the main textbook?

 It would be a good idea to, if you can.
-The UWA has an online copy, but I believe only one person can access it at a time.
+The  [UWA Library][library] has an online copy, but I believe only one person can access it at a time.
 Cheap second-hand copies of texts are usually available from [AbeBooks](https://www.abebooks.com),